ibm-cloud-docs/vpc/bare_metal_server_profile.md

 The following information describes the naming rule of the profiles.

-* *b* represents a *Balanced* family profile.
+* *b* represents *Balanced* family profile - *c* represents the *Compute* family profile - *m* represents the "Memory family profile
- * *x* represents the *x86_64* CPU architecture .
+* *x* represents the *x86_64* CPU architecture.
-* *2* represents this profile has the current generation of processors (Cascade Lake).
+* *2* represents the current generation of processors (Cascade Lake).
-* *d* represents *NVMe U.2* SSDs.
+* *d* represents support for *NVMe U.2* SSDs.
-* The field between the two dashes is "metal" for bare metal servers.
+* "metal" denotes that the profile is a bare metal server.
-* The field after the second dash contains information on the number of vCPU and the size of memory (GB), for example, "192x768" means that this profile has 192 vCPU and a memory of 768 GiB.
+* The last position that contains numbers shows amount of vCPUs and the amount of memory (GB).
+For example, *192x768* means that this profile has 192 vCPUs and 768 GiB of memory.

-Using “bx2d-metal-192x768” as an example, you can know that it's a *Balanced* bare metal profile with *192 vCPU and 768 GiB memory*.
-This profile has the Cascade Lake processors and NVMe U.2 SSDs for storage.
+Using “bx2d-metal-192x768” as an example, it's a *Balanced* bare metal profile with *192 vCPUs and 768 GiB memory*, has the Cascade Lake processors, and NVMe U.2 SSDs.

 Bare metal profiles are dedicated servers that provide physical cores. vCPU measurements are used in profile naming only. vCPU to physical cores are a 2:1 ratio (e.g 192 vCPU = 96 physical cores).